MahekJ24/Submit-Form/README.md

 Basic FORM which will store in database with PHP language.

-The following program "index.php" will get information to from the user, and the other program named "insert.php" will display the message that the information given by the user will be stored in MySQL database.
+The following program "index.php" will get the information from the user, and the other program named "insert.php" will display the message that the information given by the user will be stored in MySQL database.